hannesm/platform-blog/technical-signing-repository.md

 A patch `P` consists a set of modifications to files.
 The patch is split into
-components: a potential modification of a single file in `keys/` is processed first, followed by individual modifications to `delegate` files, followed by modifications grouped by subdirectory including a `signatures` file.
+components: a potential modification of a single file in `keys/` is processed first, followed by individual modifications to `delegate` files, followed by modifications grouped by subdirectory including a `checksums` file.

 Components (c_n) are processed in order, leading to `S` -(c_1)&rarr; `S_1` -(c_2)&rarr; `S_2` ... -(c_(n-1))&rarr; `S_(n-1)` -(c_n)&rarr; `S_n`